alphagov/govuk-developer-docs/source/manual/howto-change-a-government-following-an-election.html.md

 [historic]: https://github.com/alphagov/whitehall/blob/e518218355d158bfff036a02e312dda714da0aa6/app/models/edition.rb#L647

 Marking content as political can happen automatically through the [PoliticalContentIdentifier][].
 The `political` flag on an `Edition` can also be set manually.

 [PoliticalContentIdentifier]: https://github.com/alphagov/whitehall/blob/master/lib/political_content_identifier.rb

 #### Updating newly historic content

-There is a Rake task to republish all political content and ensure these banners are applied for political content which is now associated with a previous government..
+There is a Rake task to republish all political content and ensure these banners are applied for political content which is now associated with a previous government.

 [election:republish_political_content](https://deploy.integration.publishing.service.gov.uk/job/run-rake-task/parambuild/?delay=0sec&TARGET_APPLICATION=whitehall&MACHINE_CLASS=whitehall_backend&RAKE_TASK=election:republish_political_content)

 In Integration, this will republish around 92,000 documents.
 The Publishing API may take between 4 and 6 hours to process these.

 Grafana monitoring for: